Referee suspended for using phone to disallow goal

 Al-Nasr thought they had scored a late equaliser away to Suez in a second division match last Friday.

-There is no video assistant referee (VAR) in Egypt's second tier, but Farouk used the phone to watch a replay after the away side protested there was a handball.
+There is no video assistant referee (VAR) in Egypt's second tier, but Farouk used the phone to watch a replay after the home side protested there was a handball.

 Farouk then ruled the goal out.